|Overview||Importing These Files|

 Best Practices for Populating Demographics

-This file typically includes demographic data for all students who registered or enrolled in a section during the term, so the scope should match the student query of the Accounts file.
+These files typically includes demographic data for all students registered or enrolled in a section during the term and all faculty teaching a section during the term, so the scope should match the queries of the Accounts file.

 To properly link demographic data to the accounts it describes, the PersonIdentifier AND the ExternalID should match the PersonIdentifiers defined in the Accounts file.